paigelucasmiles/mod3_final/README.md

 You are now ready to start using the first iteration of my student app.
 Please see the features section to learn more.<br><br>

 <h2>Instructions</h2>
 Once you've opened the app.
 You will see example resources, tagged with high-level topics.
 You can delete these by clicking the red "x" in the lower right hand corner of the respective card.
 Add your own resources using the <b>Save New Resource</b> form at the top on the page.
-After a resource is added you can add a tag to it from the dropdown list on the card and clicking the <b>add tag button</b>.
+After a resource is added you can add a tag to it from the dropdown list on the card and clicking the <b>add tag</b> button.

 <h2>Code Examples</h2>